- Make yourself aware of any updates to the rules.

 - Riders must make their way unassisted to each special stage.

-- There are 5 events in the series; 4 National Points Rounds and a National Championships, each carrying equal points.
+- There are 5 events in the series, each carrying equal points.

 - Each event is limited to 350 riders.

-- There are trophies and prizes for the top 3 riders in each category for each event and the overall series.
+- There are awards for the top 3 riders in each category for each event and the overall series.

 - Pro Men